ankitagupta12/brace-comb/README.md

 Brace Comb is a small bit of wax built between two combs or frames to fasten them together.
 Brace comb is also built between a comb and adjacent wood, or between two wooden parts such as top bars.

-Allows setting dependency logic between entities, and declaring resolution methods and callbacks to resolve dependencies.
+This is akin to how workflows are connected to each other with dependencies.

 ## Description

 In workflow management systems, there is often a need to define that certain tasks should only begin when another task(s) is complete.

-## Features

-Instead of having each workflow system define database entities to denote dependency relationships between tasks/dependents, this gem provides features that can create both the dependency and dependent model.
-These entity names are configurable based on the project needs.

-In addition, it accepts methods/procs to define the logic for dependency resolution via resolution callbacks.
-In the same vein as active record callbacks, dependency resolution callbacks can define actions that should be executed before a dependency is resolved and after a dependency is resolved.
-If any before callbacks fail, then dependency resolution will also fail.
+BraceComb can be used to define multiple types of workflows and handle each workflow consistently.

 ## Example
 A factory production line sytem uses pre-defined workflows with strict dependencies between tasks.
 In a simplified scenario, let's say we need to define a workflow in which an item on the conveyor belt must be packed before it is dispatched.
 In this case: